JamesLinus/free-server/README.md

 ## Description

 * This script is to assist you setup a Linux Server hosting proxy/VPN service of Shadowsocks, SPDY and IPSec, within Ubuntu Server 14/15.
-* It has been tested within Linode Ubuntu Server 15 / Digital Ocean Ubuntu 15 / Amazone EC2 Ubuntu 14.
+* It has been tested on Amazon EC2 Ubuntu 14 / Digital Ocean Ubuntu 15 / Linode Ubuntu Server 15.
 It should be running well on all latest Ubuntu Server releases.

 ## Package installed
 * node / npm / node-legacy